 Harrisonburg, VA 22803

-Your generous efforts make a difference in preserving this designated Virginia Landmark, and enrolled site on the US National Register of Historic Places.
+Your generous efforts make a difference in preserving this designated Virginia Landmark and site on the National Register of Historic Places.
 Support Harrisonburg’s nonprofit community organization, Northeast Neighborhood Association (NENA), to renovate and expand this historic building for the official opening of the Dallard-Newman House Museum serving the local community, the greater Shenandoah Valley, and the state of Virginia.
 Questions?
-Call the Northeast Neighborhood Association at 540-421-5135.
+Contact the Northeast Neighborhood Association at [email protected]